QuarkChain/w3box/README.md

 # W3Box

 ## Introduction
-Based on the Web3Q chain, this project implements a decentralized website where anyone can upload public files without permission.
-If the uploaded file is more than 24kb, the uploader needs to stake w3q tokens according to the file size.
-Only the uploader can delete uploaded files.
+W3Box is a public file hosting service based on the Web3Q chain.
+Anyone can upload public files without permission, and only the uploader can delete uploaded files.

-The official home page of the W3Box project is [https://web3q.io/w3box.w3q/](https://web3q.io/w3box.w3q/#/).
+W3Box can be visited here: [https://web3q.io/w3box.w3q/](https://web3q.io/w3box.w3q/#/).
 <br/>

-## Structure
+## How does it work
-The front-end code of this project and all the data are stored on the blockchain to achieve full decentralization of the website.
-The project is implemented by three contracts which are w3box.w3q, file.w3q and SimpleW3box.
+W3Box is a fully decentralized dApp which means the front-end code, back-end (smart contract) code, and users' files are all stored on the chain.
+The front-end contract is w3box.w3q, the backend contract is SimpleW3box and Users' files are store in file.w3q.
 <br/>

 ### w3box.w3q